Stars in Shadow: Development

 In August 2017 a DLC called 'Legacies' was announced.
 Stars in Shadow: Legacies adds a new faction called the Tinkers, bringing the number of playable alien races from six to seven.
 Originally slated for a September 2017 release date, the DLC was moved to October 2017.
 According to the developer, this was done "to release a DLC that meets your expectations (and our own)".
 The Legacies DLC was released on October 19, 2017.

 Reception

 Stars in Shadow received a positive reception from press.
 The game currently holds a 75 metascore on Metacritic.
 Tom Chick of Quarter to Three reviewed the game with four out of five stars, praising its ability to focus on the most important aspects of 4X games.
-WCCFTech praised the game for its art style and "outstanding turn-based tactics in ship battles", but noticed the lack of an in-depth story.
 Hooked Gamers also praised the turn-based combat and its depth.
-Overpowered Noobs noted that the game is perfect for novices to the 4X genre.